 The Six Sigma Champion is the individual in charge of the project.
 They initiate the project, set the budget, and work with company stakeholders to define the goals.
 The Champion is someone with influence within the organization, usually a Vice President or higher.
 Champions must have the ability to clear any roadblocks that occur during the project.

-In Six Sigma, you do not need to get certified in all of the belt levels.
-Most people only get certified in the belt level that they’ll be working in.
+You do not need to get certified in all of the belt levels.
+Most people only get Six Sigma certified in the belt level that they’ll be working in.
 When you register for a Six Sigma certification through the Management and Strategy Institute there are no prerequisites.
 The higher-level belts include all of the lower-level training material.
 For example, if you register for our Six Sigma Black Belt Professional certification, it includes all of the Yellow and Green belt training material and you will learn that material first, before moving on to the Black Belt material.

 Having a Six Sigma Certification on your resume shows employers that you have a strong understanding of quality and process improvement methods.
 In today’s corporate environment, employers are looking for employees who can fill multiple roles precisely.
-Six Sigma methodologies are in direct alignment with these goals, which is why quality improvement-based certifications are among some of the most sought-after certifications in business today.
+The MSI Six Sigma Body of Knowledge is in direct alignment with these goals, which is why quality improvement-based certifications are among some of the most sought-after certifications in business today.